Skip to content

 Donate

-Is PSYCHIATRY RESEARCH TRUST a good charity?
+Is Psychiatry Research Trust a good charity?

-PSYCHIATRY RESEARCH TRUST scores 62/100 (Needs improvement) on our Clarity Score, with 82% of spending going to charitable activities and accounts late.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Psychiatry Research Trust scores 62/100 (3 stars, Needs improvement) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£388k total income, 97% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 London · SE5 8AF Reg 284286 Registered charity Official website Charity Commission register